ymunemasa/data-tutorials/tutorials/hortonworks/a-lap-around-spark/tutorial.md

 ### Introduction

-This Apache Spark with Hortonworks Data Platform (HDP) guide walks you through many of the newer features of Spark 1.6 on YARN.
+This tutorial walks you through many of the newer features of Spark 1.6 on YARN.

 With YARN, Hadoop can now support many types of data and application workloads; Spark on YARN becomes yet another workload running against the same set of hardware resources.

-This guide describes how to:
+The tutorial describes how to:

 * Run Spark on YARN and run the canonical Spark examples: SparkPi and Wordcount.
 * Run Spark 1.6 on HDP 2.4.